 The logo that the user wants to show

-The certification is typically valid for up to a year and then will need to be renewed.
+The certification is valid for a year and then will need to be renewed every year.

 If you have more questions, visit our comprehensive FAQ about BIMI